PrimeLens/notes-react-native/README.md

 - when you have the "Welcome to Android Studio" click Configure bottom right corner as we need to select the SDK manager to install a previous SDK
 - from the list select 6.0 Marshmallow and check the Show Package Details box, under 6.0 select
   - Google API's
-  - Intex x86 Atom System Image
+  - Intel x86 Atom System Image
   - Intel x86 Atom_64 System Image
-  - Google API's Intex x86 Atom_64 System Image
+  - Google API's Intel x86 Atom_64 System Image
 - before hitting Apply/Ok go the the 2nd tab titled "SDK Tools", then check Show Package Details box
   - check the Build Tool 23.0.1
 - Hit the Apply button and accept the agreement, let it install before hitting finish